ASSERT-KTH/nano-agent/README.md

 Nothing else.

-No internal state modeling, no fuzzy patching, no hidden prompts or repo graphs.
-You get the raw reasoning, tool calls, and results.
-I.e. exactly what the model saw and did!

 ---

 ## Why it exists

 Most coding agents (e.g. Aider, SWE-Agent, Devin) are designed to perform well.
 To achieve that, they bake in layers of effective but ad-hoc solutions:
-navigation memory, prompt rewriting, hand-crafted repo maps, retry logic...
+repo maps, navigation memory, multi agent orchestration, adherence prompting, retry logic,...

 These make agents more *capable*, but also more *opaque*.
 They're hard to analyze, and thus harder to adopt.

 `Nano` takes the opposite stance:

 Inspired by [**The Bitter Lesson**](http://www.incompleteideas.net/IncIdeas/BitterLesson.html), we believe that long-term performance comes not from encoding human intuitions, but from **letting models learn their own strategies**, even if they start out worse.

+Effective reinforcement learning relies on a complete and unaltered log of agent interactions. `Nano` ensures this transparency by providing direct, non-obfuscated access to the raw reasoning, tool calls, and results, offering a precise record of what the model saw and did.

 That's what `Nano` tries to provide.

 ---